Tropea McMillan logo

 California’s lead pipe reporting regulations

-On Behalf of | Mar 1, 2023 | Environmental Law
+by | Mar 1, 2023 | Environmental Law

 Cities, tribes and other organized areas in California have until October 16.
 2024, to comply with the new lead and copper inventory rule announced by the Environmental Protection Agency.
 The law aims to eliminate lead contamination in drinking water pipes, especially in areas where children live and play.
 The statute contains several components, including a provision for funding, designed to help disadvantaged areas comply quickly.